-Khalid Masood, 52, Photo: London Attacker From Kent And Birmingham [Graphic]
+Khalid Masood: London Attacker From Kent Identified By British Police [Graphic]

 Masood was only one of the names Khalid used, according to USA Today.
 Masood had a few aliases.
 Police did not see indications that Masood was about to commit such a heinous terrorist attack.

 Eventually, the UK parliament attacker was shot dead, as reported by Reuters.
-MI5 intelligence officers once investigated Khalid, but did not predict the horrifying attack in London on Wednesday.
-Masood used his rented car to drive onto the sidewalk on Westminster Bridge and kill a police officer who was unarmed guarding Carriage Gates.
+MI5 intelligence officers once investigated Khalid, but they did not predict the horrifying attack in London on Wednesday.
+Masood used his rented car to drive onto the sidewalk on Westminster Bridge and later killed an unarmed police officer who was guarding Carriage Gates.

 Masood also recently lived, according to The Independent, in the West Midlands.
 Neighbors called Khalid a calm and reserved person.